top of page

 Application deadline: Applications are typically due the final Friday of March each year

-Program dates: The program runs for six weeks from July through mid-August and students must be able to commit to the entire program
+Program dates: The program runs for six weeks from July through mid-August

-• Enrolled in 10th or 11th grade at the time the application is submitted
+Eligibility: Enrolled in 10th or 11th grade at the time the application is submitted, at least one year of a high school laboratory-based science course

+The WSSP provides research opportunities for high school students and their teachers to complete projects in molecular biology and bioinformatics.
 The program is led by teachers from your high school with support from Rutgers University.
-All projects are required to explore concepts and themes relevant to molecular biology, bioinformatics, and computational biology.
-You’ll use laboratory protocols to isolate and analyze DNA samples, and sequence these samples, and determine if they are similar to genes from other organisms.
-The DNA sequences have never before been determined, so your research is of interest to real scientists all over the world.
+You’ll use laboratory protocols to isolate and analyze DNA samples, sequence these samples, and determine if they are similar to genes from other organisms.
+The DNA sequences have never been determined before, so your research is of interest to real scientists worldwide.
 By the end of the program, your published sequence will bear your name in the international repository for all known DNA sequences.
-You can watch a video overview of the program here!
+You can watch a video overview of the program here

 Cost: $2,000 for the in-person program, $500 for the virtual program